 Finally!
 A week has gone by on my 3 week cleanse.
 I actually almost forgot to post this hilarious video of Justin Timberlake hosting SNL last Saturday night.
 I thought it was a funny way to kick off my cleanse, as if he knew exactly I was planning to do for the next three weeks.

-Justin dresses up in a tofu suit, and sings some hilarious vegan-cover songs, with my favorite, "We Found Love in a Meatless Place".
+Justin dresses up in a tofu suit, and sings some hilarious vegan-cover songs, with my favorite, “We Found Love in a Meatless Place”.
 A-maaaaazing!
-You really need to watch the video if you haven't already:

 So unlike yesterday, Day 8 was actually a lot more happy for me.
 Instead of feeling sad that I wasn’t going to try awesome new restaurants over the weekend, I decided to shift gears and focus on some of the good things about being on the cleanse.
 The first one is that I woke up early on a Saturday morning with SO MUCH ENERGY!!